Object Pascal: Turbo Pascal version

 Still supported in Delphi and Free Pascal.
 FPC also packages its own substitutes for the libraries/units.
-Delphi doesn't.
+Delphi does not.
 The Free Pascal 1.0 series and the FPC textmode IDE are the largest open codebases in this dialect.
 Free Pascal 2.0 was rewritten in a more Delphi-like dialect, and the textmode IDE and related frameworks (Free Vision) are the only parts in the TP version of Object Pascal.